 It is not possible to believe that Newport Brass, with access to all of Masco'a advance manufacturing and plating technologies, cannot manufacture a lifetime faucet with a lifetime finish.

 While our experience with Brasstech customer service has been favorable overall, the Better Business Bureau until 2013 rated Brasstech customer service "F", the lowest rating possible, based on Brasstech's failure to respond satisfactorily to customer complaints.
 The BBB does not require that complaints be resolved to the satisfaction of a complaining customer, but does require that the company respond and make a reasonable effort to resolve the matter.
 In the opinion of the BBB, Brasstech has not meet this standard.
 Sometime in 2013, however, the BBB changed the rating from "F" to "No Rating" based on "insufficient information to issue a rating."

 Newport Brass tends to traditional and transitional in styling, but it is slowly adding more angular, geometric and contemporary styles.
 The faucets are part of a collection of matching fixtures, lighting, towel bars, shower rods, grab bars, and so on, to create a coordinated look for your kitchen or bath.
 The faucets also coordinate well with various accessory collections sold by Brasstech under the Ginger brand.

-If you have experience with Ginger or Newport Brass faucets, good, bad or indifferent, we would like to hear about it, so please contact us or leave a comment below.
+We are continuing to research the company.
+If you have experience with Newport Brass faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.